coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Volume Rendering.md

 Finding an ISO line for a 2D set of values is easy:
 ![](Pasted%20image%2020231126153950.png)
-We draw a line between pairs of points which
+We draw a line between pairs of points which pass between our defined constant.
+If we classify the points based on this boundary, we can